 Cash Plus Contracts allow the grower to get a premium on today’s sale for an offer to sell grain in the future at a price they are happy with.
 Cash Plus Contracts can be used anytime during the marketing year and is for producers that would be glad to collect a premium on a nearby sale and keep a percentage of their unsold crop until the firm offer date.

 Example Quote: [17 cents CZ6 430 to 10/26/16]

 In this example, the grower would collect a 17 cent premium for corn contracted today but would be obligated to sell the same bushel amount in December if December corn futures are at or above $4.30 on 10/26/16.
 If December corn futures are below $4.30 on 10/26/16 then the producer is not obligated to sell.

 Compass Daily Price Plus Contract

 The current market is $4.30.
-The Trading period is 01/21/15-10/22/15.
-In this example the grower prices an equal amount of bushels at $4.80 as long as December Corn Futures don not hit the trigger price of $4.00.
+The trading period is 01/21/15-10/22/15.
+In this example the grower prices an equal amount of bushels at $4.80 as long as December Corn Futures do not hit the trigger price of $4.00.
 If the trigger price is hit then the remaining bushels are priced out at the Floor price of $4.40.
-If the trigger price is never hit and the Futures price is at or above the Target level of $4.80 at the expiration date then the amount of bushels contracted double.
-If the trigger price is never hit and the Futures price is below the target level at expiration then the grower has a contract for the original contracted amount at $4.80.
+If the trigger price is never hit and the Futures price is at or above the Target level of $4.80 at the expiration date then the amount of bushels contracted doubles.
+If the trigger price is never hit and the Futures price is below the Target level at the time of expiration then the grower has a contract for the original contracted amount at $4.80.

 Compass Price Builder Bonus Contract